mkaplan8/AlexaforInstructions/README.md

 ---

 ## Audio Interface (Alexa-Skill)

 ### Prerequisites and Dependencies
 ***You will need an alexa enabled device with a internet connection.***
-### Run
-1. Navigate to directory /alexa_skill
+1. Navigate to directory /alexa_skill.
-2. Download the correct distrubtion of ngrok for your operating system
+2. Download the correct distrubtion of ngrok for your operating system.
 ```
     $ https://ngrok.com/download
 ```
-3. Run ngrok and note the https link in the output:
+3. Run ngrok and note the https link in the output.
 ```
     $ ngrok http 5000
 ```